 2. Find an appropriate template for your scope.
 If your company doesn't have its own scope template, use a simple word processing document.
 Include your company's name and the company the scope is being issued to, as well as the name of the project and the date.
 You can then list each scope item individually in a numbered list.

 3. Create a general scope that is applicable to all trades.
 There are certain tasks on a construction job that every subcontractor must complete.
 These may include cleanup, safety issues, project meetings, wage reports, schedules or permits.
 Whatever items are specific to the job or are critical to a successful project should be listed in the general scope of work.
+As you prepare scopes for individual trades, the general scope should be included as a separate section.

 4. Prepare a scope for each trade.
 In the door and hardware example, you would include all the tasks the door contractor is expected to perform.
 This could include supplying and installing all hollow metal frames, wood doors and hardware.